 Jan’s personal interests include archery, kayaking, backpacking, gardening, furniture making, and photography.
 He loves the outdoors and is fascinated by native plants and undisturbed natural landscapes.

-Alison Yu is an arborist-in-training with a Wildland Resources and Forestry Certificate from Citrus College and a BA in Political Science from UCI.
-She worked as an intern at City of Pasadena Urban Forestry program for six months, where she helped organize the City’s street tree database and participated in a survey tracking the spread of Shot Hole Borer in the Arroyo.
-She is currently building experience in tree identification, pest and disease diagnosis, mapping and surveying, and construction impacts to trees under Jan’s guidance.
-Most recently, Alison has begun volunteer work in the nursery at Theodore Payne Foundation.
+Alison Lancaster has been a consulting arborist in Southern California since 2016.
+She has an AS in Wildland Resources and Forestry from Citrus College and a BA in Political Science from UC Irvine.
+She worked as an intern at City of Pasadena Urban Forestry where she helped organize the City’s street tree database, participated in a survey tracking the spread of invasive shot hole borer in the Arroyo, and met Jan.
+She is currently Chair of the Western Chapter ISA (WCISA) Women in Arboriculture Committee, Chair of the WCISA TREE Fund Committee, and 2019 recipient of the Young Professional Award from WCISA.

+Alison has volunteered extensively at Theodore Payne Foundation where she worked in horticulture and the sales yard.
 Alison has prior experience working with decay detection devices such as the Arbotom and the Resistograph.
-Alison has also previously worked on: a survey of Shot Hole Borer in the Arroyo; Teacher’s Assistant for a plant identification class at Citrus College; aiding in the classification of a pine species (Pinus eldarica); invasive species removal at Bernard Field Station in Claremont; volunteer work in the US Forest Service.
+Alison has also previously worked on: a survey of invasive shot hole borer in the Arroyo; Teacher’s Assistant for a plant identification class at Citrus College; aiding in the classification of a pine species (Pinus eldarica); invasive species removal at Bernard Field Station in Claremont; volunteer work in the US Forest Service.